World Nuclear Association: Industry interaction

 When meeting to discuss industry issues, World Nuclear Association members are cautioned to avoid any topic that could potentially create even the impression of an attempt to set prices or engage in other anti-competitive behaviour.
 Accordingly, topics not discussed in meetings include terms of specific contracts; current or projected prices for products or services; allocation of markets; refusals to deal with particular suppliers or customers; or any similar matters that might impair competition within any segment of the nuclear industry.

 Meetings

-World Nuclear Association's annual Symposium in London provides a forum for speakers from the nuclear industry.
+The World Nuclear Association's annual Symposium in London provides a forum for speakers from the nuclear industry.
 The Association has previously presented an award for 'Distinguished Contribution to the Peaceful Worldwide Use of Nuclear Energy'.

 The Association also cooperates with the Nuclear Energy Institute on annual World Nuclear Fuel Cycle meetings for industry representatives concerned with nuclear fuel supply and in particular the uranium market.

 Representation

-World Nuclear Association represents the interests of the international nuclear industry at key international forums such as:
+The World Nuclear Association represents the interests of the international nuclear industry at key international forums such as: